6 Best Woods For a Desktop and a Buying Guide

 #2: Birch

-If you’re planning to stain your DIY desk to match the vibe of your home, you’d want to go for lumber that’s lighter in color like Birch.
-It’s known for its heavy density, so it’s not surprising that many woodworkers prefer this type of wood when working with furniture.
+If you’re planning to stain your DIY desk to match the vibe of your home, it’s recommended to choose lighter-colored lumber like Birch.
+Birch is known for its dense composition, making it a popular choice among woodworkers for furniture projects.

 Baltic Birch Plywood